5 Large-Cap Stocks with High Dividend Payout Ratios

 Generally, a dividend payout ratio of approximately 30% to 50% indicates that the company provides sustainable dividend distributions and retains sufficient funds to support its operations and finance expansion activities.

-The list below includes five major companies with a market capitalization of more than $10 billion, whose current dividend payout ratio exceeds 80%.
+The list below includes five major companies with a market capitalization of more than $10 billion, four of whom have current dividend payout ratios in excess of 80%.
 While all five companies have delivered asset appreciation and rising dividend payouts for at least the last five years, the high payout ratio raise some concerns regarding the ability of these businesses to maintain their streaks of consecutive dividend boosts going forward.

 5 Large-Cap Stocks with High Dividend Payout Ratios: #5: